Simar710/MediTrack/README.md

    npm run dev
    ```

-6. Run the mobile app (in progress):
+6. Run the mobile app:
-   - Open the `mobile` directory in your Flutter IDE.
+   - Open the `meditrack-mobile` directory in your Flutter IDE.
    - Run the app on an emulator or physical device.

 ## Project Structure